qvieth/myarchive/index.md

 # My note
 - coursera - mathematical thinking - Sat Feb  6 10:04:17 PM +07 2021
+- need to transcribe the firefox bookmark to nvim
 ## quick note
 * [ ] my principles :
     0. [ ] mathematics is about REFRAMING THE PROBLEMS